 Abort.

 In the Elpi code up there Proof is the hole for the current goal, Type the statement to be proved and Ctx the proof context (the list of hypotheses).
-Since we don't assign Proof the tactic makes no progess.
+Since we don't assign Proof the tactic makes no progress.
 Elpi prints somethinglike this:

 Goal: